Florida Community College offers many

 of whether financial aid has been previously received.
 Students

-are given a grace period for the first 12 credits attempted.
+are given a grace period for the first 12 credits which may include college and/or workforce credits attempted, either at Florida Community College or transfer credits (including remedial ESL/EAP).

-will apply.
+will apply for all credits attempted.
 All students receiving aid must successfully complete

 be evaluated yearly, after the spring semester, for the following